-The numbered items listed below correspond to the numbers indicated on the example paycheque following this explanation.
+The numbered items listed below correspond to the numbers indicated on the example paycheque on the following page.
 You need to cross-reference in order to understand this explanation of certain components of the paycheque.

 9. Salary Information The pay system treats each pay period as a 10-day period, where each day is worth 1/260 of yearly salary.
 Therefore 26 pays gives a full year's salary.
 (Please note that this is not related to the number of work days in a given period, which can vary and only add up to 200 per year).
 15. (a) Pension Plan Teacher Contributions to your RREGOP Teacher pension plan.
 15. (b) QPP Quebec Pension Plan Contributions.
 15. (c) QPIP Quebec Parental Insurance Plan Deductions.
 15. (d) EI Employment Insurance Deductions.
-15. (e) Union Dues Union dues - \$16.00 [MTA] and \$16.73 [QPAT] (2020/2021).
+15. (e) IA Reg. premiums T Long Term Disability (LTD) and Life Insurance Contributions.
+15. (f) IA Basic/comp T Health and Dental Insurance contributions.
+15. (g) Union Dues Union dues - \$16.00 [MTA] and \$16.73 [QPAT] (2021/2022).
 19. No. of Days Left in Bank Indicates days left in the current year's sick-leave allocation (insofar as processed), as well as non-moneyable days remaining from the 6-day allocation given when first engaged.
 20. (a) Total Taxable Gross taxable pay (the total of the positive and negative revenues itemized as part of the "Earnings of period" columns (13)).
 20. (b) Deductions This is the total of the amounts itemized under "Deductions" - column (15).
 21. 10 Months Accum.
 Adjust.
 This is the amount accumulating to cover pay periods with fewer than 10 working days (e.g., when the pay period includes statutory holidays or vacation days) including the Christmas break, March break and the Summer holiday.